-1. These measures are applicable from 00:00 hours on 1 January 2022 2025 to 24:00 hours on 31 December 20242026, except for the second closure period referred to in paragraph 3, which extends until 24:00 hours on 19 January 20252027, and except for the additional days of closure that would be added pursuant to paragraph 5-4 to that second closure period.
-These measures are applicable to all CPCs' purse-seine vessels of IATTC capacity classes 4 to 6 (more than 182 metric tons carrying capacity), and to all their longline vessels over 24 meters length overall, that fish for yellowfin, bigeye and skipjack tunas in the Convention Area.
+- 1. These measures are applicable from 00:00 hours on 1 January 2022 to 24:00 hours on 31 December 2024, except for the second closure period referred to in paragraph 3, which extends until 24:00 hours on 19 January 2025, and except for the additional days of closure that would be added pursuant to paragraph 5 to that second closure period.
+These measures are applicable to all CPCs' purse-seine vessels of IATTC capacity classes 4 to 6 (more than 182 metric tons carrying capacity), and to all their longline vessels over 24 meters length overall, that fish for yellowfin, bigeye and skipjack tunas in the Convention Area. - 2.
+Pole-and-line, troll, and sportfishing vessels, and purse-seine vessels of IATTC capacity classes 1-3 (182 metric tons carrying capacity or less) and longline vessels less than 24 meters length overall, are not subject to these measures, except those related to the management of Fish Aggregating Devices (FADs).